pavIov/Adventure-Game-Lesson/README.md

 You are stuck in an old dungeon that is ridded with mines that will all explode in 5 minutes.

+Use W, A, S, D to move around the map.

 To escape:

 * Find 5 numbers hidden accross the dungeon